ivcylc/qa-mdt/readme.md

 **without any fancy design, just a quality injection, and enjoy your beautiful music**

+We have to admit that the Unet architecture still has some probability advantage in subjective musicality, but this is not measured in the metric.
+And, we did have some models that were better on the metric, or trained for longer, but we observed that the models generally became less musicality after training too long, so we picked a model that was moderate on the metric as an open source sample.
+If you need more models (extreme index pursuit or extreme listening pursuit, please contact me)

 **I recommend anyone to listen to our demo, even under the clutter of tabs in Musiccaps, we still perform well**

 <a href="https://arxiv.org/pdf/2405.15863"><img src="https://img.shields.io/static/v1?label=Paper&message=arXiv.2405&color=red&logo=arXiv"></a> &ensp;